 There are several factors that set apart React Native from Ionic.
 Let’s explore each of them below.

-In case of React Native, you get a seamless native experience since it adopts the native behaviour and functioning of the platforms.
-With the help of native UI components, you can get more out of the user experience.
+In the case of React Native app development, you get a seamless native-like experience since it adopts the native behavior and functioning of the platforms.

 Ionic, on the other hand, provides a complete SDK for building hybrid apps.
 Since it’s built with web technologies, it can help build multi-functional and multi-platform apps that require minimal coding.

 Ionic is easy to learn, code and comes with pre-built and pre-styled components.
 It has clear and consistent documentation.
-Also Ionic comes with the support of lots of Native Components called Ionic Native.
+Since Ionic comes with a lot of native functionality which will be used for seamless Ionic app development.

 React Native has simple documentation.
 There are lots of NPM (Node Package Manager) packages available to use as and when required.
 You can use the native component by creating a platform-specific wrapper.